Adapting your home: Planning and funding

 Adapting your home to suit your needs can help to:

-• reduce need for help or care at home
+• Reduce the need for help or care at home.

 Adaptions can also be carried out to make room for specialist equipment to help you get on and off the bed, chair or toilet or to create space to enable a carer to assist you to manage tasks.